NOTE TO SPONSORS AND PROVIDERS OF CONTINUING EDUCATION CREDITS

 - Communication: participants must have the ability to contact instructors with questions and have access to technical support when needed.

 - Evaluation: participants must be required to answer questions designed to measure comprehension of the material presented, in addition to the required course evaluations.
-This should take the form of a short quiz, which can be in multiple-choice format and have a minimum of 10 questions.
+This should take the form of a short quiz, which can be in multiple-choice format and have a minimum of 10 questions for a session of one hour duration or one credit, with no more than one true/false question per credit.
 Questions will be submitted to presenters for review.
 Attendees must achieve a minimum score of 75% prior to the issuing of CE credits.
 There should be no limits to the number of quiz attempts.

 A change from a live event to a pre-recorded workshop will require submission of a Change to an Existing Program form (Appendix D of the CPA’s Standards, Criteria and Procedures for Application, which can be found here: https://cpa.ca/professionaldevelopment/application/).
 For portions of the form that do not require updating from the original application (e.g. Presenter name and qualifications), Sponsors and Providers should indicate “no change”.
 There will be no additional fees for submission of change forms.